DemocracyStudio/NFT_classification/README.md

 - Balance samples datasets in order to have same number of images for each collection.
 To avoid bias, select samples randomly within each collection.
 - Similarly, each sample images should be encoded in the same definition.
 We will reduce the size of thje larger images to the size of the smaller ones.
 - Concatenate image data with last price of sale.
+Ideas from the meeting on 27.05.22
+- Build a CNN to classify images.
+Let the computer pick the classification rather than giving a collections a priori.
+- Train the CNN with the apes dataset and then test it on the other collections
+- Maybe use transfer learning to train on the other collections
+- We can use the AlexNet architecture

 ### Literature: